jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (3) If this subsection applies, the local authority must make the amendments required— (a) within the time specified in the national planning standard; or (b) if no time is specified, not later than 5 years after the date on which the proposed policy statement or plan becomes operative.

+### 58JA Certain obligations stopped until 31 December 2027
+On and after the commencement of this section and until 31 December 2027, the following cease to apply:
+  (a) the obligations described in section 58I(2), (4), (7), and (8); and
+  (b) the time frames applying under section 58J.

 **Publication of documents**